Vontei/data-model-practice/class-diagrams.md

 ## Notes to Self
+* Keep in mind, cardinality can be generic or specific based on needs.
 * Put common terminology for names
 * Choose complete singular nouns over class names
 * Name operations with a strong verb